-I got the news about the mass shooting in Las Vegas while I was abroad in Thailand.
+I got the news about the mass shooting in Las Vegas while abroad in Thailand.
 One man who decided to end the lives of innocent people enjoying themselves at a concert…

-Things all of the sudden felt heavy and hopeless.
+All of the sudden things felt heavy and hopeless.
 The next day my friend asked if I was ok.
 She said, “You seem stressed.”
 I don’t know what I did or said in that moment for her to ask me that.
-All I know was that it wasn’t obvious.

 Then I realized that it’s ok to be sad and acknowledge when something bad happens, but it’s equally important to keep a clear perspective.
 After I heard the news, I was subconsciously looking for the negative in EVERY thought and encounter I had.